 A remarkable faculty, who love to write and teach.
-Our workshops in playwriting, fiction, poetry and literary nonfiction are led by writers of significant accomplishment and promise: our former workshop leaders have won the Roerich poetry prize, had their books named “Notable Books of the Year” by the New York Times, been recognized by The New Yorker as among the twenty best young American novelists, and been featured by “Oprah’s Book Club.”
+Our workshops are led by writers of significant accomplishment and promise: our former workshop leaders have won the Roerich poetry prize, had their books named “Notable Books of the Year” by the New York Times, been recognized by The New Yorker as among the twenty best young American novelists, and been featured by “Oprah’s Book Club.”
 And they are not just good at their craft: they are writers who love to teach and have experience working with teenagers in the classroom.

 (Photo right: poet Patricia Smith poses with participants)

-This year we are offering a special workshop in poetry and prose.
-For a description, please see Christina Olson’s biography on the Faculty Page.
-Young writers will attend workshop each morning focused on their genre of choice.
-We don’t include “College Writing,” believing that the serious work we do with creative writing leaves little time for anything else.
 In workshop, students will read and discuss the works of great authors and try to apply their lessons, free-write and write from prompts, and, above all, read and respond to the work of their peers.
 Though workshops meet most often in Gailor Hall, which houses the English department, they often visit the University Farm, the Archives, the Fourth of July Dog Show, and other events and places on campus where they can write not only what they know, but also what they don’t know yet.
 Workshop leaders strive to meet students where they are as writers but take them to new “places” as well, so they go home with the tools to continue writing about their favorite subjects and the tools to research new ones.
-Young writers arrive with widely varying levels of experience, but nearly all of them leave with a portfolio of which they can be proud and we encourage them to read to the group at the end of the conference.
+Young writers arrive with varying levels of experience, but nearly all of them leave with a portfolio of which they can be proud and we encourage them to read to the group at the end of the conference.
 Also, and not surprisingly, they report that their two weeks of intensive reading and writing at Sewanee have made them better readers and expository writers in high school and college.

 Playwriting.
 We’re one of the only high school programs to offer workshops in this important genre.
 It’s natural for us to do so: after all, one of America’s greatest playwrights, Tennessee Williams, bequeathed his estate and copyrights to Sewanee, a gift that sustains many of our literary programs.
 But we also consider playwriting integral to the whole curriculum: playwrights, with their command of scene and dialogue, have a lot to teach the rest of us whatever our genre.
 The playwriting workshop welcomes both those who have written plays before and those ready to experiment in a new genre.
-Each playwright will see a short piece performed by a cast of fellow students, conference staff, and University faculty, like Classics Professor Chris McDonough (Photo left).
+Playwrights will each write a short play to be performed by a cast of their choosing like Classics Professor Chris McDonough (Photo left).